Aie a Mwana: Later recordings

+Greek singer Lakis Giordanelli released a version known as "Agorazo Palia" ("Αγοράζω Παλιά", "I am buying old things") in 1976 with different lyrics.
 A re-translated version was titled "La Revancha de Macumba" by Veronica Castro for her 1991 album Mi Pequena Soledad.

 "Helele" by Velile and Safri Duo

 The song was re-recorded in 2010 by the South African singer Velile Mchunu and Danish percussion duo Safri Duo.
 It was released on 7 May 2010 as the lead single from Safri Duo's forthcoming Greatest Hits album.
 The song is the official trailer song for the 2010 FIFA World Cup broadcast on German television channel RTL and Switzerland's Schweizer Fernsehen and Télévision Suisse Romande in June–July.
 "Helele" peaked at number one in Switzerland, at number three in Germany and at number twenty-two in Austria.